qdrant/landing_page/qdrant-landing/content/documentation/integrations/dlt.md

 **DLT Enables**

-- Automated maintenance - with schema inference, evolution, and alerts, and with short declarative code, maintenance becomes simple.
+- Automated maintenance - with schema inference, alerts and short declarative code, maintenance becomes simple.
 - Run it where Python runs - on Airflow, serverless functions, notebooks.
-No external APIs, backends or containers, scales on micro and large infrastructure alike.
+Scales on micro and large infrastructure alike.
 - User-friendly, declarative interface that removes knowledge obstacles for beginners while empowering senior professionals.

 ## Usage

-- To get started, install `dlt` with the `qdrant` extra.
+#### To get started, install `dlt` with the `qdrant` extra.

 ```bash
 pip install "dlt[qdrant]"
 ```

-- Configure the destination in the DLT secrets file.
+#### Configure the destination in the DLT secrets file.
 The file is located at ~/.dlt/secrets.toml by default.
 Add the following section to the secrets file

 ```toml
 [destination.qdrant.credentials]